MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 WinTest  Windows  winadmin
 ```

+> [!NOTE]
+>
+> Certain keys are filtered out and not printed in the table view.
+These keys are `id`, `type`, and `etag`.
+To see these values, you can change the key name.
+>
+> ```azurecli-interactive
+> az vm show -g QueryDemo -n TestVM --query "{objectID:id}" -o table
+> ```

-Any array can be filtered, not just the top-level result returned by the command.
+Any array can be flattened, not just the top-level result returned by the command.
 In the last section, the expression
 `osProfile.linuxConfiguration.ssh.publicKeys[0].keyData` was used to get the SSH public key for login.
 To get _every_
 SSH public key, the expression could instead be written as `osProfile.linuxConfiguration.ssh.publicKeys[].keyData`.
 This would flatten the `osProfile.linuxConfiguration.ssh.publicKeys` array, and then run the `keyData` subexpression on each